-What we talk about when we talk about mouthfeel.
+What do we talk about when we talk about mouthfeel?
 Surely, when you read tea descriptions, picking out which best suits your taste, you may notice something referred to as “mouthfeel.”
 Certainly, the mouthfeel is an essential part of the tasting and understanding of every tea.
 Or even coffee, alcoholic beverages, and food!
 Of course, it’s impossible to escape mouthfeel if you are tasting something.
 However, some of us may not be used to paying it much mind.
 In this article, we’ll take a deeper look into mouthfeel and how to decode it during a tea tasting!

 What Is Mouthfeel?

 Mouthfeel is quite what it sounds like.
 Thus, we can describe it as the physical sensation a particular food or drink creates in our mouth.
 However, it’s different from the flavor.
 Furthermore, it’s not only how the tea feels in our mouth, but also the sensation we get on our palate after we’ve already drunk the tea.

 Mouthfeel and Hui Gan

 In Chinese, the combination of mouthfeel and aftertaste is referred to as “hui gan.”
 You may often hear of this in tea terminology.
 To sum it up, mouthfeel is really how the food or drink feels.

 Particularly hui gan is quite an elusive term, and tea connoisseurs still debate its definition, much like cha qi.
 Furthermore, it has two different meanings.
 One refers to the aftertaste that stays in our mouth cavity after swallowing the tea liquor.
 It might be tied to a particular fragrance notes, a feeling of the tea soup's texture, or simply the cooling sensation that coats the back of our throat.
 The other meaning refers to a pleasant lingering sweetness after some initial astringency.
 Overall we can describe it as a long lingering flavor of the tea that stays with us past the tea session.